 CyberGhost

-Apart from the extensive server network, CyberGhost’s functionalities are pretty standard for a reliable VPN.
-It encrypts your data with AES-256 encryption and offers Android users two protocol options: WireGuard and OpenVPN.
-As for features, it offers kill switch, connection checker, split tunneling, and Content Blocker to block ads, trackers, and malware.
+Overall, CyberGhost provides the standard functionalities of a reliable VPN.
+It uses AES-256 encryption to secure your data and offers Android users two protocol options: WireGuard and OpenVPN.
+CyberGhost’s key features include a kill switch, connection checker, split tunneling, and a content blocker that blocks ads, trackers, and malware.

-Head over to our Surfshark vs. CyberGhost article to get the full picture of how they compare.
+Check out our Surfshark vs. CyberGhost article to see how they compare in detail.

 CyberGhost | |